dnesteryuk/black-sea-client/README.md

 [![Build Status](https://travis-ci.org/sirko-io/client.svg?branch=master)](https://travis-ci.org/sirko-io/client)

 It is a JavaScript client for the [Sirko Engine](https://github.com/sirko-io/engine).
-This client tracks information about navigation of users on a site and gets prediction from the engine in order to give a hint to the browser about the next page which most likely will be visited by the current user.
+This client tracks information about navigation of users on a site and gets prediction from the engine in order to prefetch the next page which most likely will be visited by the current user.

-A full description of the prerendering idea can be found in [this article](http://nesteryuk.info/2016/09/27/prerendering-pages-in-browsers.html).

 [Try demo](http://demo.sirko.io)